 Well, if you saved your money after you paid off your vehicle, you’re still ahead of the game.
 Let’s say your car dies and you’ve saved up $3,000 in your car account.
 You go out and buy a $3,000 car, you keep saving and in a year or two you sell that car, put your savings with it and move up to a better one.
 You can repeat that more than once until you get the type of car you want.

-The point is, you don’t have to keep sending payments to GMAC every month and end up spending 20-30% more for your car because you financed it.
+The point is, you don’t have to keep sending payments to a finance company every month and end up spending 20-30% more for your car because you financed it.

 This process works, believe me, it works like a charm.
 When you follow this simple principle you’ll never have a car payment again.
 You just have to decide to do things differently.